ImSwitch/ImSwitch/README.md

 # Tempesta-v2.0

 This is a new version of the control software Tempesta from TestaLab (www.testalab.org).
-The new version uses the same principles as before, but making substantial structural changes.
+The new version uses the same principles and code as before, but making substantial structural changes.

 The v2.0 addresses some problems detected from the previous version: